tencentyun/qcloud-documents/api/计算与网络/云服务器/镜像相关接口/创建自定义镜像_en.md

 Domain name for API request: <font style="color:red">image.api.qcloud.com</font>

-* Currently, image service is provided for free.
+* Image service is FREE of charge now.
 * The target instance needs to be shut down before you can create a custom image.
 * A maximum of 10 custom images are allowed to be created for each region.